Doctor of Philosophy Degree Requirements – Effective April 25, 2021

 The student’s advisor shall not serve as the Chair of the QE Committee.
 The QE Committee shall be selected by the student’s advisor.
-The QE Committee need not be the same as the student’s Preliminary Exam and Final Exam (Dissertation) committee, although members of the QE Committee may serve on those committtes.
+The QE Committee need not be the same as the student’s Preliminary Exam and Final Exam (Dissertation) committee, although members of the QE Committee may serve on those committees.

-Each student aspiring to become a Ph.D. candidate must successfully pass the examination before the end of the qualifying exam period of their third academic semester.
+A Ph.D. candidate must successfully pass the examination before the end of the qualifying exam period of their third academic semester.
 The examination shall be administered twice per year during the period ranging from one week prior to the beginning of a semester until two weeks after the beginning of the same semester.
 Each student shall have two opportunities to take and pass the examination so long as the student’s second opportunity occurs before the beginning of the 3rd week of the third academic semester of their Ph.D. program.

 The QE shall consist of a written part, lasting four to eight hours, and an oral part lasting two to four hours.
 Both the written and the oral exams must be completed within the QE period.